muchubatactics/minesweeper-js/README.md

 # minesweeper-js
-a website to play minesweeper on
+a website to play minesweeper on.

+Inspired by the minesweeper game on Ubuntu OS